> Side Channel Analysis

 Assuming the service provider or the developer acknowledges the need for protecting the application, it is necessary to perform a minimum of risk analysis.
 One of the first steps is to identify the assets requiring protection and to qualify potential adversaries and their profile.
 This analysis mostly relies on the application.
 As an example, the following adversaries can be listed:

-A theft having an access to the victim device and makes use of it.
+A thief having an access to the victim device and making use of it.
 Or anyone losing his device and someone willing to exploit his find.
 The fact that the device is locked is not necessarily considered as a protection, as the quality or the confidentiality of the passcode or patterns may not be strictly enforced.
 If you look around you, a few people know your code, such as members of your family or some of your colleagues.
 A thin portion of these people may be malevolent, but they cannot be discarded when designing a secure system.

 Anyone, even with limited technical skills, willing to explore the mobile application from its binary.
 Indeed, the binary can be extracted from the device or even collected from the store.
 It is therefore subject to analyses such as reverse engineering.
 Developers keen to preserve their intellectual property of their application must be aware that protecting the binary is not an option and must be implemented.